ronoaldo/mercurio/mods/signs_lib/README.md

 ## Text formatting

-In general, text is rendered exactly as-written, left-to-right, top to bottom, without any translations or modifications.
+In general, text is rendered exactly as-written, left-to-right, top to bottom, without any translations or modifications to a maximum of 400 chars.
 The standard fonts support 7-bit ASCII as well as Cyrllic.

 That said, there are some basic text formatting options: